MaitrySinha21/Flight_price_prediction_App/README.md

 # Flight_price_prediction_App

-### It is a Machine-Learning model-based app trained using Xgboost algorithm made using OpenCV,Flask & HTML.
+### It is a Machine-Learning model-based app trained using Xgboost algorithm made using OpenCV,Flask & HTML.And Deployed on Heroku.

 ## This is the page where we need the choose the flight-details to get the predicted price...